fabmob/e-mission-docs/docs/dev/tutorial/small_ui_changes/remove_tab.md

 ### Caveats ###

 1. This is the most naive approach to removing the tab - just hide it from the user.
 This leaves background operations (e.g. invoked using `$ionicPlatform.ready`) in place.
 In order to fully remove them, you would want to remove the corresponding HTML and javascript as well.
 That is outside the scope of a *simple* change, use the ionic1 or angular1 documentation to experiment further.
-1. Removing the heatmap tab is problematic because, since it is aggregate, and not personal, we redirect to it if the user does not consent.
-If you want to remove the heatmap tab, you need to change the disagree logic (https://github.com/e-mission/e-mission-phone/wiki/Changes-needed-when-the-set-of-tabs-changes), which involves a javascript change.
+2. Removing the heatmap tab is problematic because, since it is aggregate, and not personal, we redirect to it if the user does not consent.
+If you want to remove the heatmap tab, you need to change the disagree logic ([Changes needed when the set of tabs changes](changes_needed_when_the_set_of_tabs_changes.md)), which involves a javascript change.